rynmurdock/rynmurdock.github.io/_pages/about.md

 Personal site for work by r.j.
 Murdock, alias Adverb; Machine Learning Researcher and Engineer interested in art, psychology, linguistics, vision, and others.

-Feel free to view a small selection of my art & thoughts in the Portfolio and Blog Posts above.
+Feel free to read a slice of my thoughts in the Blog Posts section above -- sparse right now, but follow with RSS or Twitter if you'd like!

 See the side panel for ways to find more of my research.